datachecks/dcs-core/docs/metrics/reliability.md

 In the below example the metric will look for the last updated timestamp of the table or index using `updated_at` field.

+The threshold will trigger a validation error when the metric is greater than 86400 seconds

 **Example**

 ```yaml title="dcs_config.yaml"